 Fig. 6 Relation between Frequency and Displacement of PD and OD.

-Next, we simulated the relation between the applied forces and displacements and the results are presented in Table 3.
+Next, we simulated the relation between the applied forces and displacements.
+The results of frequency dependent displacement are presented in Table 3.
 By applying the same force, the OD has significantly larger displacement than that of PD.
 Thus, the simple test proves the displacement has ascended after optimization.
 Even only a small increase in the displacement, it will increase the electric signal on the micro level.

 Table 3